new-church/sc-www/content/news/ncia-2022-retreat.md

 PROGRAM

-For specific event details, fliers, and Zoom links, please look for each event on the ['events' pages - click here](https://swedenborg.com.au/events/) and find the relevant page (for multi-page navigation see the foot of each events list).
+For specifics on each event, eg attendance details and links, or other detailed info, please look for the relevant event on the ['events' pages in the top menu or by clicking here](https://swedenborg.com.au/events/) and then navigate to the relevant page and event using the multi-page navigation at the foot of the page.

 ~ Thursday 6th January 2022 10AM: 'Question Time' by Dick Keyworth.

 ~ Thursday 6th January 2022 8PM: 'Question Time' by David Moffat.
-For this event please contact David (email: [d_a_moffat@yahoo.com.au](d_a_moffat@yahoo.com.au)) for attendance information,

 ~ Friday 7th January 2022 10AM: 'Deborah's Tree' by Ros Taylor.